Simply connectedness of K\"ahler and Riemannian manifolds via spectral estimates (with an appendix by Shiyu Zhang): The Riemannian case

-Moreover, again by the fact that $M$ is compact, $w$ is real and continuous and $\Delta$ is elliptic, we know that \eqref{schrw} has entirely discrete spectrum.
-We denote its eigenvalues with We have now the first main result of this section: \begin{teo} Let $(M,g)$ be a compact Riemannian manifold of even dimension $m$ such that the operator
+Moreover, again by the fact that $M$ is compact, $w_{k,1}$ is real and continuous and $\Delta$ is elliptic, we know that \eqref{schrw} has entirely discrete spectrum.
+We denote its eigenvalues with We have now the first main result of this section: \begin{teo} Let $(M,g)$ be a compact Riemannian manifold of dimension $m>1$ such that the operator

-has entirely positive spectrum.
-We then have the following properties: \begin{enumerate} \item If $M$ is oriented then it is a simply connected rational homology sphere. \item If $M$ is not orientable then it is a rational homology sphere with $\pi_1(M)\cong\mathbb{Z}_2$. \end{enumerate} \end{teo}
+has entirely positive spectrum for each $k=1,...,m-1$. \begin{enumerate} \item If $m$ is even and $M$ is orientable, then $M$ is a simply connected, real homology sphere. \item If $m$ is even and $M$ is non-orientable, then $M$ is a simply connected, real homology sphere with $\pi_1(M)\cong\mathbb{Z}_2$. \item If $m$ is odd then $M$ is a real homology sphere.
+In particular $M$ is orientable. \end{enumerate} \end{teo}

-\begin{proof} We start with the first point above and since the proof is similar to the proof of Th. \ref{simply} we will omit some details.\\

-\textbf{First step}. $M$ is a rational homology sphere.\\ Since we assumed that \eqref{wsws} has entirely positive spectrum we know that $\lambda_1$, the smallest eigenvalue of \eqref{wsws}, is positive.
+\begin{proof} \textbf{First part.} We divided it in four steps.\\ \textbf{First step}. $M$ is a real homology sphere.\\ Since we assumed that \eqref{wsws} has entirely positive spectrum we know that $\lambda_{k,1}$, the smallest eigenvalue of \eqref{wsws}, is positive for each $k=1,...,m-1$.
+Furthermore, we have already observed that the domain of \eqref{wsws} equals the domain of the $L^2$-closure of the Laplace-Beltrami operator $\Delta$ and that the corresponding graph norms are equivalent.
+Therefore, from the min-max characterization of the eigenvalues we can deduce that for each $\phi\in W^{1,2}(M,g)$, with $W^{1,2}(M,g)$ denoting the Sobolev space of $L^2$ functions on $(M,g)$ with $L^2$ gradient.
 Let us now consider an arbitrarily fixed harmonic $k$-form $\eta$ for some $k\in \{1,...,m-1\}$.
-We know that $|\eta|_h\in W^{1,2}(M,h)$, see e.g. \cite[Prop.
+We know that $|\eta|_g\in W^{1,2}(M,g)$, see e.g. \cite[Prop.
 3.1]{BeiSob}.
 In this way, keeping in mind the refined Kato inequality \cite[Th.
 6.3]{CAGH} or \cite[Th.
 3.8]{Cibo} and the min-max characterization of the eigenvalues, we have: